ttanay/ttanay.github.io/content/blog/window-funnel.md

 | `user_id`    | The unique identifier for a user                                                                   |
 | `event_name` | The name of the event performed by the user.
 Eg: "login", "signup", "add_to_cart", "checkout" etc. |
 | `timestamp`  | The timestamp at which the action was performed(in epoch seconds).                                 |

-Say for a given user, the event stream contains events the rows with columns `[event_name, timestamp]`:
+Say for a given user, the event stream contains events as rows with columns `[timestamp, event_name]`:
 ```
 [
 	[0, "landing_page"],